openstack/ironic/doc/source/admin/interfaces/boot.rst

 PXE boot
 --------

-The ``pxe`` boot interface uses PXE_ or iPXE_ to deliver the target kernel/ramdisk pair.
+The ``pxe`` and ``ipxe`` boot interfaces uses PXE_ or iPXE_ accordingly to deliver the target kernel/ramdisk pair.
 PXE uses relatively slow and unreliable TFTP protocol for transfer, while iPXE uses HTTP.
 The downside of iPXE is that it's less common, and usually requires bootstrapping using PXE first.

-The ``pxe`` boot interface works by preparing a PXE/iPXE environment for a node on the file system, then instructing the DHCP provider (for example, the Networking service) to boot the node from it.
-See ref:`direct-deploy-example` for a better understanding of the whole deployment process.
+The ``pxe`` and ``ipxe`` boot interfaces work by preparing a PXE/iPXE environment for a node on the file system, then instructing the DHCP provider (for example, the Networking service) to boot the node from it.
+See :ref:`direct-deploy-example` for a better understanding of the whole deployment process.

 .. note::